Configuration#

 There are two configuration files used by MapProxy.

 This is the main configuration of MapProxy.
-It configures all aspects of the server: Which servers should be started, where comes the data from, what should be cached, etc..
+It configures all aspects of the server: which servers should be started, where comes the data from, what should be cached, etc..

 seed.yaml